 Yes, you can stake Efinity to unlock various benefits such as voting on governance decisions, creating discrete accounts, reducing transaction fees, etc.

-Enjin Coin Review: Conclusion
+Enjin Coin Review: Closing Thoughts

 The Enjin Coin is looking to provide a benefit to the $17 billion virtual goods market.
 By placing game assets on the blockchain, they hope to prevent fraud in the industry, which some measures have suggested affects roughly 80% of all transactions.